FeDuck113/data-optimizer/README.md

 ![dataOptimizer](https://github.com/FeDuck113/data-optimizer/assets/71590602/f495b98b-cba4-4552-b1f9-64a0ec79b854)
 # Data optimizer

-This program is designed for the analysis of experimental data, calculation of regression coefficients, and prediction of experiment results.
+This program is designed for the analysis of experimental data, calculation of regression coefficients, and prediction of experiment results

 The program is developed in Python without the use of third-party libraries except for the standard json library for working with JSON files.
-It includes methods for statistical data analysis, tests for homogeneity of variance and model adequacy and linear regression.
+It includes methods for statistical data analysis, tests for homogeneity of variance and model adequacy and linear regression
-## Description

 ## Getting started

-1. Install Python and download the source code of the program.
+1. Install Python and download the source code of the program

-2. Put your data and work parameters into a [json-file](##Json-file).
+2. Put your data and work parameters into a [json-file](##Json-file)

-3. Obtain the results of data analysis, regression coefficients and predicted values of experiments.
+3. Obtain the results of data analysis, regression coefficients and predicted values of experiments

 ## Json-file
-The json file includes input data, regression coefficients and job settings
+The json file includes input data, regression coefficients and job settings.
 ### Operating mode
 In "operating_mode" select the necessary operating modes of the program:
 * **"CALCULATE_COEFFICIENTS"** is responsible for calculating the regression coefficients based on the ***experimental data*** ("EXP_DATA")